 Inscriptions

-On front: two small stars; on top: Roman numeral "VII"
+On top: Roman numeral "VII"

 Permanent Location